 SRS enhances environmental performance and the health of the EMS through corrective actions and continual improvement.
 The Site establishes, implements, and maintains the corrective action program in accordance with an internal manual for contractor assurance.
-It deals with actual or potential conditions of nonconformity, such as Notices of Violation (NOVs) from the state or findings and opportunities for improvement from internal assessments and audits.
-Chapter 8, Quality Assurance, provides an annual summary of improvements to the Site's Environmental Monitoring Program and laboratory performance in various proficiency and certification programs.
+It deals with actual or potential conditions of nonconformity, such as Notices of Violation (NOVs) or findings and opportunities for improvement from internal assessments and audits.
+Chapter 8, Quality Assurance, summarizes annual improvements to the Site's Environmental Monitoring Program and laboratory performance in various proficiency and certification programs.

 Communication is vital throughout all operations, environmental concerns, safety, and emergency preparedness in order to facilitate feedback and to incorporate lessons learned for improvement.
-This report and the accompanying summary report also serve as communication tools with stakeholders (such as the public, academia, SRS Citizen's Advisory Board, regulators, and other DOE sites) and to facilitate communication with the community.
+This report and the accompanying SRS Environmental Report Summary also serve as communication tools with stakeholders (such as the public, academia, SRS Citizen's Advisory Board, regulators, and other DOE sites) and to communicate with the public.